Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

 As the Gardener's HQ website covers many species of plants, from many different countries, it is likely that some of the plants covered may be considered a weed in your area.

-Please be aware that though they may be invasive in your area, that they may make ideal garden plants in other areas which have different climates.
+Please be aware that though they may be invasive in your area, that they may make ideal garden plants in other parts of the world, that have much different climates.

-For many species that are invasive it can be a good idea to grow the native species that they have outcompeted so that you help with their natural recovery
+For many species that are invasive it can be a good idea to grow the native species that they have out competed in their place, so that you help with their natural recovery

-That said in some areas the native plants do not stand a chance against the invasive species, in this case you may wish to consider growing a similar type of plant.
-One that does not grow aggressively but still grows well.
+That said in some areas the native plants do not stand a chance against the invasive species, in this case you may wish to consider growing a similar type of plant that is able to compete.
+Ideally, one that does not grow aggressively but still grows well.
 Sometimes you may need to grow a completely different genus of plant to compete with the invader.

 Below are some links to information on invasive plants below.

-Preventing the spread of invasive plants in teh UK
+Preventing the spread of invasive plants in the UK.

 Invasive Species in South Africa